Wake Forest University (WFU) School of Law

 There are many choices of convenient, comfortable, affordable housing in Winston Salem.
 Wake Forest University maintains a limited number of university-owned houses which are available to law school students.
 These fully furnished properties are conveniently located within walking distance of the Law School.
 More information on these properties can be found on the Wake Forest Properties website.
 In addition, there are numerous housing options in the surrounding areas close to campus and many students find housing and/or roommates by using the Law School Housing List.

 The Law school student body is very active and involved on campus through various student organizations.
 LL.M. students may join any of the Law School student organizations that interest them.
-Additionally, Wake Forest University has an active Student Union and Office of Global Programs which organizes campus activities, concerts, move nights, and weekend trips.
+Additionally, Wake Forest University has an active Student Union and Center for Global Programs & Studies which organizes campus activities, concerts, move nights, and weekend trips.

 Accepted applicants are encouraged to enroll in Wake Forest University's ELSE Program.
 This intensive four week academic legal-English program is designed specifically for incoming LLM students.